iLeonidze/fg_autobot/README.md

 # fg_autobot
-This bot will play in Fortnite for you 24/7
+This bot will play Fortnite for you 24/7

 ## How to install
 1. Download latest python3